StaryNight0-0/OpenGL---MatrixMath/readme.md

 3. SDL2 must be installed on your system for this to work appropiately ```(Sudo apt install libsdl2-dev)``` on Ubuntu.
 4. Then to run the application use ``` ./Caboodle ``` .
 5. The code will have comments along with is so the user is able to understand what is happening and can modify and too it if they want to.
+6. This code is built to be modified so the user can understand some more about matrices and their uses within vertex and fragment shaders.
+It also grants an insight into some basic OpenGL conecpts and functions.
 ## Example
   <img width="640" height="480" alt="codesnip1" src="https://github.com/user-attachments/assets/d723b971-a383-4394-bf8c-edbdd3e04e75" />

+## Lessons Learned
+I decided to take on this project to learn some more lower level ideas when it comes to programming.
+I have taken a more  proactive approach to how I organise my C++ projects aswell as learning some low level maths.
+I feel this can add to my arsenal when it comes to gameplay programming as I understand the systems in which I work with everyday.

+There is also the use of memory to take into account using buffers and uniform variables.
+Both of the shaders are also made custom using GLSL.
+I also got hands on experience with using CMake which was a completely new venture for me.